abroudoux/spotify-autopush/README.md

 ## 💻・About

-Spotify-Autopush is a program to display on your Github account your last album played so you can show the world your great musical tastes (no one cares)
+Spotify-Autopush is a program to display on your Github account your last album played so you can show the world your great musical tastes (nobody cares)

 ## 🎯・Setup